Accelerator and Brake: Dynamic Persuasion with Dead Ends: The Value of Dynamic Commitment

-Proposition \ref{proposition.nocommitment} also indicates that when the agent is pessimistic ($\mu_0\leq\mu^*$), in the equilibrium, he stops before $t^*$ with probability $1$.
-When the dynamic commitment power is present, this outcome is suboptimal in the optimal policy identified by Theorem \ref{thetheorem} and Proposition \ref{proposition.gradual}.
-In the no-commitment setting, however, the principal must provide incentives at each instant, and driven by the intrapersonal conflict, the principal extracts all of the agent's rent at each moment.
-The condition that the agent's rent is a constant (not necessarily $0$) yields the closed-form solution for $F_L(\cdot)$, which is exactly $F_L^*$ in (\ref{eq.closeform}).
-Thus, according to this strategy, in each infinitesimal time interval for $t\in[\tau(\mu_0),t^*)$, a small probability mass $dF_L(t)$ corresponds to bad news, fully revealing that the state is low.
-If this piece of information is not received, the agent's belief grows continuously, keeping his incentive constraint binding.\footnote{Note that function form (\ref{eq.closeform}) emerges in both the case that the agent is impatient and that there is no dynamic commitment power, which is because in both settings the rents at all instants are fully extracted.
-However, instead of the risk-average trade, in this case fully extracting the rents stems from intertemporal conflict of the principal, which is self-defeating.}
+Proposition \ref{proposition.nocommitment} also indicates that when the agent is pessimistic ($\mu_0\leq\mu^*$), he stops before $t^*$ with probability $1$ in the equilibrium, which, as identified by Theorem \ref{thetheorem} and Proposition \ref{proposition.gradual}, is suboptimal when the dynamic commitment power is present.
+This is because the principal's inability to commit to future disclosure forces her to provide the optimal incentives at present, which essentially extracts all of the agent's rent at each instant before termination.
+According to this strategy, in each infinitesimal time interval for $t\in[\tau(\mu_0),t^*)$, a small probability mass $dF_L(t)$ corresponds to bad news, fully revealing that the state is low; if this piece of information is not received, the agent's belief grows continuously, keeping his incentive constraint binding.\footnote{Note that (\ref{eq.closeform}) arises as a closed-form expression for $F_L(\cdot)$ both in the non-commitment case and in the case of an impatient agent as discussed in the previous section; in both settings, the agent's incentive constraints are always binding and his rent is fully extracted at all times.}